pbastide/integrated_phylogenetic_models/phyrex_beast_comparison/README.md

 # Phyrex vs BEAST implementations

-The files in this repository compare the results of phyrex and beast on a fixed tree, with data from [Pybus et al. 2012](www.doi.org/10.1073/pnas.1206598109).
+The files in this repository compare the results of PhyREX and BEAST on a fixed tree, with data from [Pybus et al. 2012](www.doi.org/10.1073/pnas.1206598109).

 ## Requirements

-* `phyrex` and `BEAST` must be installed from their respective `master` branches.
+* PhyREX and BEAST must be installed (see main `README.md` for instructions).

 * The data is available in the repository, in the `data` folder.